ABHIGYAN-MOHANTA/rusic/README.md

-# 🎵 Rusic - Music Visualizer - Rust + WASM + Webgl2
+# 🎵 Rusic - WebGL Music Visualizer • Rust + WASM

 **Rusic** is a high-performance WebGL music visualizer built with **Rust + WebAssembly** and driven by the **Web Audio API**.
 It renders a neon, mirrored frequency spectrum in real time using **WebGL 2.0**, compiled to the web via `wasm-pack`.